Testament (band): Transitional period (1992–2004)

 For the remainder of the 1990s, Testament had undergone a series of changes in its lineup, as well as a change of pace in its musical style.
-The first member of The Legacy-era lineup to leave the band was lead guitarist Alex Skolnick, who performed his last show with them on Halloween 1992.
+The first member of the "classic" lineup to leave the band was lead guitarist Alex Skolnick, who performed his last show with them on Halloween 1992.
 Skolnick has stated that one of the reasons he left Testament was because he wanted to expand his musical horizons rather than continuing to play thrash metal music.
-A few months later, drummer Louie Clemente left the band.
+Not long after, drummer Louie Clemente left the band.

-Skolnick and Clemente were temporarily replaced by Forbidden members Glen Alvelais and Paul Bostaph, respectively.
-This lineup released the 1993 live EP, Return to the Apocalyptic City.
-Soon after, Alvelais quit the band and Paul Bostaph departed to join Slayer.
-Their next album, Low (1994), featured John Tempesta on drums and death metal guitarist James Murphy, formerly of Death, Cancer, and Obituary.
-Low was a diverse album, featuring various influences such as alternative, hard rock, death metal, groove metal, progressive, and as well as a ballad, "Trail of Tears".
+Skolnick and Clemente were temporarily replaced by former Forbidden members Glen Alvelais and Paul Bostaph (who had recently joined Slayer), respectively.
+This lineup recorded the live EP, Return to the Apocalyptic City, released in 1993.
+Soon after, Alvelais quit the band and Bostaph departed to focus on Slayer.
+Their next album, Low (1994), featured drummer John Tempesta (formerly of Exodus) and guitarist James Murphy (formerly of Death, Cancer and Obituary).
+Low was a diverse album, featuring various influences such as alternative, death metal, progressive and groove metal, as well as a ballad, "Trail of Tears".
 The band's remaining fans reacted favorably to the album, although it did little to expand Testament's fanbase.
-Some fans, however, viewed Testament's move away from the mainstream as a liberation that allowed them to expand artistically, not being pressured by sales and success as they once were.
-Despite the fact that the album charted lower than the band's previous three albums on the Billboard 200 at number 122, its title track "Low" received decent airplay from Headbangers Ball on MTV and the Los Angeles-based radio station KNAC, just before both outlets went off the air in early 1995.
-Testament toured for over a year in support of Low, playing with numerous acts such as Machine Head, Downset., Korn, Forbidden, Kreator, At the Gates, Moonspell, Crowbar, Suffocation and Gorefest.
+Some fans, however, viewed this move away from the mainstream as a liberation that allowed them to expand artistically, not being pressured by sales and success as they once were.
+Despite the fact that the album charted lower than the band's previous three albums on the Billboard 200 at number 122, its title track "Low" received decent airplay from Headbangers Ball on MTV and the Long Beach-based radio station KNAC, just before both outlets went off the air in early 1995.
+Testament toured for over a year in support of Low, playing with numerous acts such as Machine Head, downset., Korn, Forbidden, Kreator, At the Gates, Moonspell, Crowbar, Suffocation and Gorefest.
 Their first full-length live album Live at the Fillmore, released in the summer of 1995, was recorded during this tour and marked their first release since they ended their eight-and-a-half-year tenure with Atlantic Records.

-Tempesta left Testament after the recording of Low to join White Zombie, being replaced by Jon Dette for the following tour, though the latter would leave the band in 1995.
-Dette's replacement was Chris Kontos, who had formerly been part of Machine Head.
-This lineup is featured on the Judas Priest cover Rapid Fire.
-After the 1996 club tour, Greg Christian, James Murphy, and Chris Kontos departed the band.
-During the time Kontos was in Testament he suggested the band drop the name altogether and call the band "Dog Faced Gods".
-This idea was turned down by Billy and Peterson who wanted to continue with the Testament name.
+Tempesta left Testament shortly before the release of Low to join White Zombie, being replaced by Jon Dette for the following tour, though the latter would leave the band in 1995.
+Dette's replacement was former Machine Head drummer Chris Kontos.
+This lineup was featured on the band's cover version of Judas Priest's "Rapid Fire".
+After their 1996 club tour, Christian, Murphy, and Kontos all departed the band.
+During the time Kontos was in Testament, he suggested the band drop the name altogether and call the band Dog Faced Gods.
+This idea was turned down by Billy and Peterson who both wanted to continue with the Testament name.
 The two later temporarily disbanded Testament.